googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 glyphID order.
 It is intended that a binary search can be used to find a matching BaseGlyphPaintRecord for a specific glyphID.

 The BBox subtable is used to provide the bounding box for the given color glyph.
-BBox can be static or variable.
 Two formats are defined: format 0 for bounding boxes without variation, and format 1 for bounding boxes that allow for variation in a variable font.

 *BBox table format 0, static bounding box:*